Jacko Flat Hut

 Provisions On Site

-There are three billies, a pot, a large camp oven, an aluminium wash basin, a large plastic water container, a stainless-steel bucket, an old NZFS food drum with a bit of food in it, two bench seats, some rat poison, a small container with large staples, a fish slice, an axe, two next to useless bow saws, a broom, a hearth brush and shovel.
+There are three billies, a pot, a large camp oven, an aluminium wash basin, a large plastic water container, a stainless-steel bucket, an old NZFS food drum (please don't use it as a rubbish bin), two bench seats, some rat poison, a small container with large staples, a fish slice, an axe, two next to useless bow saws, a broom with a broken handle, a hearth brush and shovel.
 Under the bunks are 10, 125 x 125mm x 0.9 metre treated piles.
-The 40kg bag of Eazymix cement left there in 2017 has gone hard over time.
 There are odds and sods of timber under the Hut.

-Jacko Flat is a standard NZFS S70 six-bunk design with an open fireplace built in the 1960's.
+Jacko Flat is a standard New Zealand Forest Service S70 six-bunk design with an open fireplace built in the 1960's.
 The interior walls and ceiling were lined at some point and one of the door cupboards removed to create more space.
+There is a wooden plaque on the wall incised with "NZFS Hall of Fame" and the names; Arnie E, Alf H, Grant D, John S, Duncan H. & Nimrod 1977 and Blair G, Ritchie & Parker S. 1979.
+Some idiots have recently added their names at the bottom and ruined the artefact.
 There is a long drop toilet and water is from the river.
-There is a wooden plaque on the wall incised with "NZFS Hall of Fame" and the names; Arnie E, Alf H, Grant D, John S, Duncan H. & Nimrod 1977 and Blair G, Ritchie & Parker S. 1979.

 Condition